GSA/ficam-playbooks/_fpki/tools/fpki_tools_card_conformance.md

 sidenav: fpkitools

 subnav:
-  - text: What is the Card Conformance Tool (CCT)?
-    href: '#what-is-the-card-conformance-tool-(CCT)?'
   - text: Submitting a CCT Test Results Package
     href: '#submitting-a-cct-test-results-package'
   - text: Resources
     href: '#resources'

 ---
 **Last Update**: May 10, 2021

-# What is the Card Conformance Tool (CCT)?
 The [Card Conformance Tool (CCT)](https://github.com/GSA/piv-conformance/releases){:target="_blank"}{:rel="noopener noreferrer"} is a GSA managed, Java tool hosted on GitHub that can verify that a Personal Identity Verification (PIV) or PIV-Interoperable (PIV-I) conforms to the PIV data model per current releases of related standards, including:

 - [FIPS 201](https://csrc.nist.gov/publications/detail/fips/201/2/final){:target="_blank"}{:rel="noopener noreferrer"}: PIV of Federal Employees and Contractors